mohanmca/professional_certification/aws-dva-c02/aws_network/3_1_aws_vpc_anki.md

   * Nat gateway accepts private-subnet initiated connection
   * Nat gateway rejects internet initiated connection into private subnet
 * Nat gateway should sit in public gateway (not in private)
+* It is managed by AWS, default, it would create fail-over, we can suppress
 * Private subnet should have an entry 0.0.0.0/0 ---> Nat Gateway to gain access to internet
    * 0.0.0.0/0 -> nat.0fabcdef678ghk
 * Nat-gateway should be configured for resilient fallback VPC as well